-After obtaining the CBP, the applicant would apply for and obtain a City Business License through the Finance Department.
-Lastly, the applicant must obtain the appropriate license from the State Department of Cannabis Control (DCC) prior to operating.
+After obtaining the CBP, the applicant would apply for and obtain a City Business License through the Finance Department, and then ultimately obtain the applicable license from the State Department of Cannabis Control (DCC) prior to operating.

 Cannabis retail businesses are subject to a City established seven-percent gross receipts tax, which must be paid to the City of Costa Mesa's Finance Department.
 Records and revenues are audited annually by the Finance Department and HdL Companies.